Occupation, psychocardiology and sleep – Department of psychology

 Sleep

 We are working on several projects on sleep and circadian rhythm.
 We are investigating individual differences in the effect of sleep deprivation on affect and cognitive control functioning (in the research project SLEEPIC) and are interested in sleep and health among the elderly, as well as sleep and mental health in youths and young adults.
-In addition, we are interested in the circadian rhythm of psychological processes, especially motivation.
+In addition, we are interested in the circadian rhythm of psychological processes, especially affect.

 We collaborate with several other research groups at the department, as well as internationally.
+We are part of interdisciplinary networks, among them EMERGE and SOBI.